aragon/flock/README.md

 ## Scope
 The focus of the program is the selection of independent teams that will work on the core components and products of the Aragon project.
 The funds are intended to cover:

-- The operation costs for the research, development and maintenance of the Aragon products and ecosystem for the period of a year, and
+- The operation costs for the research, development and maintenance of the Aragon products and ecosystem for the period of one year, and
 - An incentivization package in ANT

 ## Application process